 Lilly Memorial Hall

 Lilly Memorial Hall was constructed in 1981.
-Over the past two years, much work has been done to bring this women’s residence hall up to a 20-year standard.
-The facility has reached its maximum capacity.
-Our plans are to construct an addition, which will enable us to relieve overcrowding and extend our student enrollment.
-This project will provide apartments with 4-bedroom units (50-bedroom addition) to accommodate from eighty to one hundred students, and will include additional toilets, showers, and service space.
+In recent years, much work has been done to bring this women’s residence hall up to a 20-year standard.
+However, the facility has reached maximum capacity.
+Our plans are to construct a 50-bedroom addition adjacent to the facility, which will enable us to relieve overcrowding and extend our student enrollment.
+This project will provide apartments with 4-bedroom units to accommodate from eighty to one hundred students, and will include additional toilets, showers, and service space.

 The cost is estimated at $4.0 million.